 I have a pretty analytical mind, and I like things to be clearly defined.
 What exactly is a bad person?
 What are the attitudes/behaviours characteristic of a bad person?
-How do you differentiate a bad and a good person?
+How do you differentiate between a bad and a good person?
 How does one measure badness of personhood?
 If a term isn’t clearly defined, it means whatever whoever happens to be using it thinks it means.
 That makes the answer to the question entirely arbitrary.

 Where’s the question coming from?

-The am I a bad person question may well come from the voice of the inner critic, who is extremely poorly qualified to make that kind of evaluation.
-If your inner critic would tell you that you’re a bad person even if you were on track to be the present day version of Mother Teresa, it doesn’t deserve a seat on the self-appraisal judging panel.
+The “am I a bad person” question may well come from the voice of the inner critic, who is extremely poorly qualified to make that kind of evaluation.
+If your inner critic would tell you that you’re a bad person even if you were on track to be the present-day version of Mother Teresa, it doesn’t deserve a seat on the self-appraisal judging panel.

 Sometimes the bad person question may come up in relation to thoughts.
 Does having a really icky thought mean you’re a bad person?
 Most of us don’t have a lot of access to the innermost workings of other people’s minds, so the only frame of reference is our own assumptions about others’ thoughts.
-Having worked for years in mental health care, I think I’ve probably had greater than average access to inner workings, and I’m quite confident in saying icky thoughts are not at all uncommon.
+Having worked for years in mental health care, I think I’ve had some access to inner workings, and I’m quite confident in saying icky thoughts are not at all uncommon.

 Does the answer make a difference?